Sigma-Production/PteroFreeStuffinstaller/README.md

 If you have any issues, open an issue on this github.

 ## I want my addon or theme in here
-That is possible make an issue when u get approved u need to send ur addon or theme and i will added and u will get listed at Credits

-Or if u have request what i should add make a issue
+If you want your addon or theme in PteroExtras, simply create a Pull Request and I will review the addon or theme.

-Made By Finniedj, JohnB17, Twixgamer
+Made By Finniedj, JohnB17, Twixgamer, beastksoepic